 Being a caregiver is an important and rewarding role.
-The benefits of caregiving do not just apply to the recipient; often, those providing the care benefit from gaining a greater sense of purpose and new life skills.
+The benefits of caregiving do not just apply to the recipient.
+Often, those providing the care benefit from gaining a greater sense of purpose and new life skills.
 However, when speaking with a caregiver, the words “exhausted”, “anxious” and “overwhelmed” are used.
 While rewarding, caregiving can be challenging and stressful.
-In today’s world, caregivers often juggle a full-time job and running a household with caring for aging parents.
+In today’s world, caregivers often juggle a full-time job and running a household while caring for aging parents.
 It’s a three-way time pinch that can leave anyone feeling overwhelmed.

 Regardless of your situation, self care is important, if something happens to you, who will care for your loved one?
-Your family physician, home care agencies and our Aging and Disability Resource Center are good places to seek help.
+Hospice Alliance, your family physician, home care agencies and our Aging and Disability Resource Center are good places to seek help.